MatCuns/Covariance-Based-Dynamic-Risk-Parity-Portfolio-with-Volatility-Targeting/README.md

-# EUR Risk Parity + Volatility Targeting (2001–2026)
+# USD Risk Parity + Volatility Targeting (2001–2026)

-In this pyhton project I build a fully EUR-denominated portfolio that combines:
+In this python project I build a fully USD-denominated portfolio that combines:

-• a diversified **risky multi-asset European basket** constructed with **Risk Parity**, and
+• a diversified **risky multi-asset basket** constructed with **Risk Parity**, and
-• a defensive sleeve based on the **Bloomberg Euro Aggregate Government Bond Index**,
+• a defensive sleeve based on the **Bloomberg U.S. Aggregate Government Bond Index**,

 and I apply a **rolling 60-day portfolio-level volatility targeting** without leverage.

-I design the portfolio using **1990–2000 data** and evaluate it **out-of-sample from 2001 to 2026**, comparing it to the **STOXX Europe 600 Net Return Index**.
+I design the portfolio using **1990–2000 data** and evaluate it **out of sample from 2001 to 2026**, comparing it to a broad global equity benchmark in USD.

-The project suppose an investment of 10000€ on the 1st of January 2001 and doesn't include further future investments or withdrawals.
+The project supposes an investment of **$10,000** on the 1st of January 2001 and doesn't include further future investments or withdrawals.
 ---

 ## Data

-I use **daily total return price CSVs (dividends included)** in EUR.
+I use **daily total return price CSVs (dividends included)** in USD.

-The assets used are:
+The assets are:

-• 20 European risky assets from different sectors (including commodities exposure)
-• Bloomberg Euro Aggregate Government Bond Index
+As bonds -> Bloomberg U.S. Aggregate Government Bond Index

-• STOXX Europe 600 Net Return Index
+As Commodities: Gold, Silver, Copper

+For stocks: I pick the HIGHEST USD MarketCap i could find per sector around 1990 (to avoid look ahead bias as much as possibile), the sectors and industry groups are chosen following GICS (https://www.msci.com/indexes/index-resources/gics) :
+Information Technology -> IBM,
+Financials -> Citigroup,
+Health Care -> Merck & Co,
+Industrials -> General Electric Aerospace,
+Consumer Discretionary -> McDonald's,
+Consumer Staples -> Procter & Gamble,
+Energy -> Exxon,
+Materials -> DuPont De Nemours Inc,
+Utilities -> Southern Company,
+Communication Services -> AT&T,
+Retail-> Walmart,
+Banks -> Bank of America,
+Insurance -> AIG,
+Capital Goods -> Boeing,
+Transportation -> FedEx,
+Automobiles & Components -> Ford,
+Food, Beverage & Tobacco -> Coca Cola.

 I align all series on common trading days.